stakater/employee-handbook/content/handbook_sweden.md

 ### Bonuses

 Recruitment Referral Bonus

-- Employee Referral Bonus, SEK 5000 if the person lives in and works from country other than Sweden
+- Employee Referral Bonus, SEK 5000 if the person lives in and works from country other than Sweden.
-- Employee Referral Bonus, SEK 10000 if the person lives in a country other than Sweden but moves to Sweden to work at Stakater
+- Employee Referral Bonus, SEK 10000 if the person lives in a country other than Sweden but moves to Sweden to work at Stakater.
-- Employee Referral Bonus, SEK 50000 if the person lives in Sweden and is hired to work at Stakater
+- Employee Referral Bonus, SEK 50000 if the person lives in Sweden and is hired to work at Stakater.
 - Bonus will be paid once the probationary period of the person ends and he starts working as a permanent employee.

 Assignment referral bonus (For IT consultants only)

 - Assignment Referral Bonus, SEK 10000
 - Bonus will be paid once the consultants start the assignment.